ShadowTheHedgehogHacking/Widescreen-ShadowTH/README.md

 # Widescreen-ShadowTH
-Modified files for widescreen support in Shadow The Hedgehog.
-Mainly modifications to GNCPs
+Modified files for proper widescreen support in Shadow The Hedgehog (USA GameCube version GUPE8P).
+Provides widescreen without any UI stretching wierdness

 ## Usage
-1. Merge & overwrite files from 'csdFiles' with extracted game's csdFiles.
+1. Merge & overwrite files from 'files' with extracted game's 'files'.
 [You can read how to extract and play/rebuild the game by clicking here.](https://github.com/ShadowTheHedgehogHacking/ShdTH-Reloaded#extraction-of-game--fst-format)
 2. Use the all-in-one (singleplayer only) code below.
-3. (Optional) See gecko-codes-widescreen-patches.txt for code breakdown and splitscreen/two player hack variants

 ```
-$Advanced Full Widescreen v5 (beta) with UI/GNCP Code [dreamsyntax, Dolphin Wiki]
+$Advanced Full Widescreen v5 with UI/GNCP Code [dreamsyntax, Dolphin Wiki]
 045F67A0 C1700000
 045F67A8 44250000
 045F67E0 442F0000